google/dawn/docs/dawn/features/buffer_map_write_extended_usages.md

 This is a subset of the more permissive [`BufferMapExtendedUsages`](./buffer_map_extended_usages.md) feature, which additionally allows `wgpu::BufferUsage::MapRead` to be combined with arbitrary usages but is only available on a narrower set of hardware (cache-coherent UMA).
+Because it is a superset, enabling `BufferMapExtendedUsages` on a device implicitly enables `BufferMapWriteExtendedUsages` as well.

 ## Target API support